 Oil (Petroleum)

 Oil, also known as petroleum, is a liquid fossil fuel composed of a complex mixture of hydrocarbons.
 It is formed from the remains of marine organisms, such as algae and plankton, that accumulated on the ocean floor millions of years ago.
-These organic remains were buried under layers of sediment, subjected to pressure and heat, and transformed into oil.
+Still, these organic remains were buried under layers of sediment, subjected to pressure and heat, and transformed into oil.
 The oil migrates through porous rocks until it becomes trapped beneath impermeable layers, forming oil reservoirs.
-Oil is extracted from these reservoirs through drilling and is refined into a variety of products, including gasoline, diesel fuel, jet fuel, and heating oil.
+In real terms, oil is extracted from these reservoirs through drilling and is refined into a variety of products, including gasoline, diesel fuel, jet fuel, and heating oil.
 It is also a feedstock for the petrochemical industry, which produces plastics, synthetic fibers, and other materials.

 Natural Gas